srinivasyadav18/xapian-gsoc-plan/proposal.rst

   June 8th-13th :
       * Rewrap the Database class for providing errors(as return values) to the functions that throw errors.(3 days)

-      * Rewrap the Document class for rewrapped iterators interfaces.(2 days)
+      * Rewrap the Document class for rewrapped iterator interfaces.(2 days)

       * Document both the classes.(1 day)
   June 15th-20th :